Ricobendazole

 Ricobendazole, also known as albendazole S-oxide, is a broad-spectrum benzimidazole anthelmintic.
 Its main use is for protecting livestock against nematode parasites.
 Ricobendazole is the active sulfoxide metabolite of albendazole.

 Like mebendazole, ricobendazole inhibits tubulin polymerization.

+Metabolic product of albendazole

+Ricobendazole is produced in many species and in human liver when albendazole undergoes first-pass metabolism by the enzymes albendazole monooxygenase (sulfoxide-forming) (a cytochrome P450 oxidase) or albendazole monooxygenase (a flavin-containing monooxygenase.